Kurt Noll, Ph.D.

 Books by K. L. Noll

 Canaan and Israel in Antiquity: A Textbook on History and Religion.

 Canaan and Israel in Antiquity: An Introduction.

 London: Sheffield Academic Press/Continuum, 2001.

 JSOT Supplement Series 242.

 Sheffield: Sheffield Academic Press, 1997.

 “Presumptuous Prophets Participating in a Deuteronomic Debate.”
-In Prophets and Prophecy in Ancient Israelite Historiography, edited by M. J. Boda and L. M. Wray Beal.
-Winona Lake: Eisenbrauns, in press.
+In Prophets, Prophecy, and Ancient Israelite Historiography.
+Edited by Mark J. Boda and Lissa M. Wray Beal.
+Winona Lake: Eisenbrauns, 2012: 125-42.

 “Investigating Earliest Christianity without Jesus.”
 In Is This Not the Carpenter?
 The Question of the Historicity of the Figure of Jesus, edited by Thomas L. Thompson and Thomas S. Verenna.
 London: Equinox, 2012: 233-266.

 “The Deconstruction of Deuteronomism in the Former Prophets: Micaiah ben Imlah as Example.”
 In Far from Minimal: Celebrating the Work and Influence of Philip R. Davies, edited by Duncan Burns and John W. Rogerson.
 London: T&T Clark International, 2012: 325-334 (with an unfortunate typographical error in the first sentence).